 Beyond the foraged, seasonal menu, Dunlap wants to make sure his restaurant is an equitable workplace: He plans to abolish the distinction between back and front of house — with his small crew of cooks training as servers —sharing tips with the whole staff.
 He hopes to provide a wage that would be around $30 an hour after tips, and have 30-minute breaks for each eight-hour shift, with the team working together to open and close each night.

 The small restaurant space on Fremont currently belongs to Verdigris, but chef Johnny Nunn plans to move the French restaurant permanently into his Daisy Cafe space where it is now.
 As it’s already built out as a restaurant, it won’t take much time for Morchella to move in.
-Dunlap hopes to start serving customers in the later part of September at 1315 NE Fremont, with dinner service Tuesdays through Saturdays.
+Dunlap hopes to start serving customers in mid-October at 1315 NE Fremont, with dinner service Tuesdays through Saturdays.